2003:

 Mickey Mouse daily newspaper comic strip.

-Comedian, actor & film director Billy Crystal - the voice of Mike Wzowski in Monsters,
+Comedian, actor, writer & film director Billy Crystal, the voice of Mike Wazowski in

 1956:

-The Disneyland TV series airs episode 44 - featuring the film
+The Disneyland TV series airs an episode featuring the film

 "Stormy the Thoroughbred," narrated by Winston Hibler.